Skokoo/ImCurvin/SECURITY.md

 2. Select **Security advisories** and click on **Report a vulnerability**.
 3. Complete the secure cryptographic form with your comprehensive description and operational Proof of Concept (PoC).

+Alternatively, you can just submit your vulnerability report and PoC documentation parameters directly to the email address listed on my GitHub profile.

 Thank you for helping keep the ImCurvin' ecosystem secure and reliable!